 For fraudsters who get their hands on a stolen credit card, online gambling sites can be a great place to drain the funds on that card.
 It can be as simple as opening an account, depositing the funds, and cashing out immediately.

-Other credit card frauds generally have some down time for them to make money - they need to make purchases from stolen credit cards, and on-sell the items they’ve bought.
+Other credit card frauds generally have some downtime to make money - they need to make purchases from stolen credit cards and on-sell the items they’ve bought.
 In this instance, even if they play a few hands of poker and lose, they still walk away with a lot more money than they had initially.

-Stolen credit card credentials are commonly bought and sold on the dark web, so this is a very real risk for online gambling websites.
+Stolen credit card credentials are commonly bought and sold on the dark web, which is a genuine risk for gambling websites.

 Chargeback fraud is where customers exploit a form of insurance on their credit card that (ironically) protects them from fraud.

 A chargeback gambling transaction can be initiated by a customer when they’ve lost a lot of money.
 They can call their bank, or credit card issuer, and claim their card was stolen or used without their permission.